|

 KINGDOM OF BELGIUM

-The Organisation for Economic Co-operation and Development, Organisation Internationale de la Francophonie, The
+Organisation for Economic Co-operation and Development, Organisation Internationale de la Francophonie,

-Organisation for Security and Co-operation in Europe, The United Nations, The Western European Union, The World
+Organisation for Security and Co-operation in Europe, United Nations, Western European Union, World

 Trade Organisation